cseelye/rpi-nginx-uwsgi-flask/README.md

 # rpi-nginx-uwsgi-flask
 Docker container for hosting python Flask/Flask-RESTPlus apps on Raspberry Pi using nginx and uWSGI.
 * Only python 2.7 is installed; if you want python 3 you will need to add it.
-* nginx is only set up to serve SSL on port 443; if you want insecure serving look elsewhere.
+* nginx is only set up to serve on port 80; if you want SSL (which you should) either drop in a new app.conf nginx config, or run an SSL proxy in front of it.

 Image on Docker Hub: https://hub.docker.com/r/cseelye/rpi-nginx-uwsgi-flask/
 Source on Github: https://github.com/cseelye/rpi-nginx-uwsgi-flask